maurizioorani/python_ai/README.md

 ### 2. Intelligent Link Extraction from Websites (inference_with_knowledge.py)

-This more advanced application scrapes the links from a specified website and leverages the local Ollama AI to identify the URLs most relevant to understanding the company's core business.
+This more advanced application scrapes the links from a specified website and leverages the local Ollama AI to identify the most relevant URLs to understand companies' core business.
 This could be useful for tasks like automatically generating a list of key pages (e.g., "About Us", "Careers") for a company brochure.

 ## Commit History